EricGebhart/wp-md/README.md

 ### html-md.sh

 The rest of this is done with *Awk* and *Sed*.
 The 'html-md.sh' script extracts the date and title to create the filename and creates the jekyll header for the post.
 The 'convert.sed' file is a list of sed commands to clean up and replace the HTML tags with markdown.
+Finally the output is piped through *fmt* which reformats the paragraphs from continuous text into lines with newlines.
+The default is a line length of 75 characters.

 ### convert.sed

 This is just a list of sed commands to swap html tags for markdown or delete them all together.
 It also gets rid of the _^M_s that are everywhere, and the _Content:_ label from the query.
+URLs are fixed, _<pre>_ tags are left because they work.

 My HTML was pretty simple, YMMV.
-I didn't bother to completely fix URLS, I did make them easier to edit.
-So you'll have to edit your URLs manually afterward.
-If you feel compelled, it shouldn't be too difficult to add a *Sed* command to do it all, it will have to look forward to find the link name if you need a clue.
-HTML and markdown are reversed in the position of link and the url for the link..
-I didn't have that many URLs and it's not difficult work.

 If you run into things I didn't cover which is likely, just add new patterns to 'convert.sed'.

 ---